Upgrade to premium membership

 If there is anything else you'd like to see in your feed, do let us know.

-An alernative is to correct your name directly on SquashLevels which can be done by your county admin, by us or by you if you are a member of SquashLevels.
-You can now lock your name on SquashLevels so it is not updated by new results coming in which is a more permanent solution.
+An alernative is to correct your details directly on SquashLevels which can be done by clicking on the three dots at the top of your profile page which will take you to your player datails page.
+Here you can update any of your player details.
+You can also lock your details on SquashLevels so they are not updated by new results coming in which is a more permanent solution.

 This is a common question as a very poor result can ding your level.
 There are limits to how much it can drop in one match but if you couldn't complete the match through injury it's probably not a fair representation of your level.
 This is a sensitive area because your opponent is equally effected and will lose out on what they probably think was a good result!
 For a result to be recorded as an injury at least one of the following must be true: